 Throughout history, many people have escaped persecution by running away and hiding there.
 Robin Hood, Bonnie Prince Charlie and Friar Tuck are all reputed to have stayed there.
-It's very possible that Bonnie Prince Charlie could well have taken refuge here, as well as many other famous people in History.
+It's very possible that Bonnie Prince Charlie could well have taken refuge here, as well as many other famous people in history.
 But probably not Robin Hood.
 As we all know, he is just a legend.
 Or is he?
 Lud's Church has a haunting aura about it.
 Walking down the path, it would be easy to believe that you had stepped back millions of years.
-Being part of the Peak District, there are many tourists, but strangely enough not many actually know how to find Lud's Church.
+Being part of the Peak District, there are many tourists, but strangely enough, not many actually know how to find Lud's Church.

 Following directions to get there, it is still hard to actually see where the little path leads.
 After climbing a rather steep hill, the trail leads to the left.
-After pushing through the undergrowth you suddenly step into the open and see the magnificence of the place.
-The height of the rocks, and the narrow width of the setting produces a feeling of awe.
-It is like an open air Church.
+After pushing through the undergrowth, you suddenly step into the open and see the magnificence of the place.
+The height of the rocks and the narrow width of the setting produces a feeling of awe.
+It is like an open air church.
 The grey rocks underfoot are covered in a green algae, making it an amazing sight.
 The Greene Chapel in the famous poem Sir Gawain and the Green Knight was inspired by the glow caused by the algae.
-It makes a great story for the locals to boast about, and the Legend lends itself to the mystery and beauty of Lud's Church.
+It makes a great story for the locals to boast about, and the legend lends itself to the mystery and beauty of Lud's Church.

 The Shell Grotto Margate Kent

 But scientists tend to believe that it is very old.
-Their argument is that even though back in the 17th and 18th Century, a lot of land owners made similar secret chambers, this Grotto was found in a field that was nowhere near a large house, or owned by a wealthy land owner.
-There is a small hole that aligns with the Sun at the spring equinox in the roof of the Grotto, and the walls are full of Gods and Goddesses portrayed within the shells.
-Along with an Altar, this seems to point to an earlier age.
-With science reaching new boundaries, carbon dating or something similar will one day find out the age of the Grotto.
-Until then we can just stand in awe at the sight of the beautiful shells.
-I have visited it many times, and still feel a sense of amazement at the work that was put into making it.
+Their argument is that even though back in the 17th and 18th centuries a lot of landowners made similar secret chambers, this grotto was found in a field that was nowhere near a large house or owned by a wealthy landowner.
+There is a small hole that aligns with the sun at the spring equinox in the roof of the grotto, and the walls are full of gods and goddesses portrayed within the shells.
+There is also an altar that seems to indicate that it was built at a much earlier age.
+With science reaching new boundaries, carbon dating or something similar will one day find out the age of the grotto.
+Until then, we can just stand in awe at the sight of the beautiful shells.
+I have visited it many times and still feel a sense of amazement at the work that was put into making it.

 Exbury Gardens in the New Forest Hampshire

-Exbury Gardens were the idea of Lionel Nathan de Rothschild, and thanks to him we have one of the most spectacular gardens in the UK.
+Exbury Gardens were the idea of Lionel Nathan de Rothschild, and thanks to him, we have one of the most spectacular gardens in the UK.
 This is a garden for the young and old.
-With its masses of amazing colours and exotic plants, it was once described by a visitor as ' Heaven with the gates open'.
+With its masses of amazing colours and exotic plants, it was once described by a visitor as "Heaven with the gates open."
 Rothschild loved all plants and was a keen collector.
-Little did he realise that his love of plants would make such a spectacular visitors delight.
-Along with an abundance of colorful plants, it also has the Hydrangea Walk, the Sundial Walk and the Rock Garden.
+Little did he realise that his love of plants would make such a spectacular visitor's delight.
+Along with an abundance of colorful plants, it also has the hydrangea walk, the sundial walk, and the rock garden.

 Eilean Donan Castle

 Eilean Donan Castle isn't very secret.
-Unless of course you don't live in the UK.
+Unless, of course, you don't live in the UK.
 Most people here do know of it, but foreign tourists tend to visit Edinburgh Castle or the surrounding countryside.
 Eilean Donan is situated between three of the great Lochs in Scotland and is one of the most important attractions in the Scottish Highlands.
-The area has been inhabited ever since the 6th Century, and the Castle was built in the 13th.
+The area has been inhabited ever since the 6th Century, and the castle was built in the 13th.
 Standing guard over the lands of Kintail, it has been rebuilt four times.
 It was partially destroyed in 1719 by the Jacobite uprising and was left in ruins for the next 200 years.

-In 1911 it was bought by Lieutenant Colonel John MacRae Gilstrap, who then restored it to its former beauty.
-Since then it has been open to visitors.
-You can explore the wonderful history, take time out for a coffee and buy souvenirs from the gift shop.
+In 1911, it was bought by Lieutenant Colonel John MacRae Gilstrap, who then restored it to its former beauty.
+Since then, it has been open to visitors.
+You can explore the wonderful history, take time out for a coffee, and buy souvenirs from the gift shop.
 Eilean Donan is situated near the quaint village of Dornie on the main route to the Isle of Skye.
 The area is a wonderful place of discovery.
-After visiting the Castle you can wander through the Lochalsh Woodland Gardens at Balmacara, or climb to the top of the Falls of Glomach.
+After visiting the castle, you can wander through the Lochalsh Woodland Gardens at Balmacara or climb to the top of the Falls of Glomach.
 Surrounded by such wonderful countryside and ancient hills, it feels as though you have stepped back in time.
 Wonderful.